mytja/libwinmedia-py/README.md

 Special thanks to [@alexmercerind](https://github.com/alexmercerind) for [C++ library](https://github.com/libwinmedia/libwinmedia).
 Without this library, this project wouldn't exist.

+Huge thanks also to [@raitonoberu](https://github.com/raitonoberu) for his massive contributions to Python bindings.
+He has brought current easy-to-use design to this library.

 # Documentation
 This repository includes an example file, called example.py